Initial Sketches

-The first step in the process was finding out what the problem was in the first place!
-I interviewed 4 people, with this set of questions:
+The first step in the process was identifying the problem!
+I interviewed four people using the following set of questions:

-Surprisingly, none of my interviewees didn't mind walking 20 minutes if they didn't need to take another streetcar or bus.
+Interestingly, none of my interviewees minded walking 20 minutes if it meant avoiding another streetcar or bus.

 Waze and Google Maps were the main user interface inspiration.
 All of the users I interviewed were very familiar with them, and I wanted to use conventional, industry standard guidelines.
 Every second counts when trying to get somewhere, so recognition is key.